-Briargate, Colorado, Luna employs physical therapists with expertise in the treatment of patients with heel pain.
+Briargate, Colorado, Luna employs physical therapists with expertise in treating patients with heel pain.
 With a focus on identifying and treating the underlying causes of heel pain, our PTs formulate treatment programs designed to reduce discomfort and restore mobility.

-Best of all, with Luna, patients can receive physical therapy for heel pain wherever it’s most convenient — at the gym, at the office, or even in the comfort of their own homes.
-Our physical therapists come to you — it’s physical therapy, delivered.
+Best of all, with Luna, patients can receive physical therapy for heel pain in the comfort of their homes.
+Our physical therapists come to you; it’s physical therapy, delivered.

-Because feet absorb a great amount of pressure and stress every day, it’s not unusual for patients to experience heel pain.
-Typically, heel pain can resolve on its own with enough rest; however, because the pain tends to develop gradually, patients often fail to recognize when to rest a sore heel.
-With continued (over)use, a sore heel can become chronic.
+Because feet absorb a great amount of pressure and stress daily, it’s not unusual for patients to experience heel pain.
+Typically, heel pain can resolve independently with enough rest; however, patients often fail to recognize when to rest a sore heel because the pain tends to develop gradually.
+With continued (over)use, a painful heel can become chronic.

-Heel pain can generally be grouped into two categories: pain beneath the heel and pain behind the heel.
+Heel pain can generally be grouped into two categories: beneath and behind the heel.
 Pain beneath the heel is often caused by plantar fasciitis or a heel spur, though it can also be caused by bruising.
 Pain behind the heel is frequently attributed to inflammation of the Achilles tendon.

 Because a number of different conditions can cause heel pain, symptoms can vary widely.
 Pain may be dull and chronic or sharp and intermittent, depending on the underlying cause.
 Patients with heel pain may also experience redness, swelling, and inflammation in the heel.

 In severe cases, patients may experience difficulty walking or standing.
 Over time, chronic heel pain can permanently alter walking gait and affect the patient’s ability to balance.
 This can make patients more vulnerable to other injuries, such as those caused by falling.